 Her business has been featured on KIRO, KING, KOMO, Q13, and Northwest Cable News as well as many local and national newspapers and magazines, including Cosmopolitan and Time.
-Ellen is a member of the National Speakers Association and the Association for Psychological Type.
-She was the co-founder and past president of the Seattle chapter of the National Association of Professional Organizers and served as the head of the National Ethics Task Force.
-She is currently President of the NW Chapter of APTi.
+Ellen was the co-founder and past president of the Seattle chapter of the National Association of Professional Organizers and served as the head of the National Ethics Task Force.
+She is also a member of the Association for Psychological Type and is currently President of the NW Chapter of APTi.

-View a detailed consultant profile on Lynne Lazaroff.
+View a detailed consultant profile on Jeff Leinaweaver.

 Sarah Osteen is President of Spark Strategy LLC, a leadership consulting practice focused on organizational effectiveness consulting, leadership program design and delivery, and executive coaching.